Foso/HtmlToComposeHTMLConverter/README.md

 <h1 align="center">HtmlToComposeForWebConverter</h1>
-IntelliJ-based plugin that can convert HTML to Compose for Web code.
+IntelliJ-based plugin that can convert HTML to Compose HTML code.

 Turn this:
 <p align="center">